th2-net/th2-conn-dirty-fix/README.md

 # Changelog

+## 1.0.0

+* Bump `conn-dirty-tcp-core` to `3.0.0` for books and pages support

 ## 0.0.3

 * Added new password option into settings
 * Provided ability to specify encrypt algorithm for reading key from file and encrypting password and new password fields

 ## 0.0.2